Diabol/delivery-pipeline-plugin/README.md

 Run function tests
 ---
+The project contains a set of functional tests that run in a separate Maven goal.
+These can be run using:

     mvn integration-test

 Create Jenkins plugin artifact
 ---
-This can be used to manually upload a new plugin through the Jenkins plugin management console (under the Advanced tab).
-Requires you to have built the project first, see the Build section above.
+To create a Jenkins plugin artifact, build the project and run:

     mvn hpi:hpi

+This creates a delivery-pipeline-plugin.hpi file in the target directory.
+This file can be manually uploaded through the Jenkins plugin management console (under the Advanced tab) to load the built plugin into Jenkins.

 Build and run in a Docker container
 ----
-To build and run the Delivery Pipeline plugin in a container, you first need to build the project before building the Docker image:
+To build and run the Delivery Pipeline plugin together with Jenkins in a Docker container, you first need to build the project before building the Docker image:

-    mvn clean install
+    mvn clean package
     docker build -t dpp .
     docker run -p 8080:8080 dpp

+You can then access your local Jenkins instance on http://localhost:8080.

-If you just want to run the Delivery Pipeline plugin in a container without building it yourself, you can pull certain versions from [Docker hub](https://hub.docker.com/r/diabol/delivery-pipeline-plugin/):
+If you just want to run Jenkins and the Delivery Pipeline plugin in a Docker container without building it yourself, you can pull certain versions from [Docker hub](https://hub.docker.com/r/diabol/delivery-pipeline-plugin/):

     docker pull diabol/delivery-pipeline-plugin:1.3.0
+    docker run -it -p 8080:8080 diabol/delivery-pipeline-plugin:1.3.0

+The Docker container will be bootstrapped with a few Jenkins job configurations and a delivery pipeline view.
+Jenkins will be available at http://localhost:8080.

 Configuring manually triggered jobs for views based on traditional Jenkins jobs with downstream dependencies
 ----